bonitasoft/bonita-doc/md/ldap-synchronizer.md

 * bonita.properties defines the Bonita connection settings and specifies the account used for user synchronization (requires administration privileges).
 * ldap.properties defines the LDAP connection settings and specifies the account used for user browsing.
 * logger.properties provides the settings for the logger.
 Default settings should be fine for most uses.
-* mapper.properties specifies the translation between Bonita BPM and LDAP directory user attributes.
+* mapper.properties specifies the translation between Bonita and LDAP directory user attributes.
 * sync.properties defines the synchronization settings.

 All configurations files can be found in the conf directory.